-The grant date present value was based on the Black-Scholes Option Valuation Model, a widely recognized method of valuing options.
-The following underlying assumptions were used to derive the present value of these options: expected volatility of Acxiom's common stock of 40.75% to 51.17%, based upon the actual monthly volatility as represented by the standard deviation in the stock price variance for the two years prior to the grant date; a risk-free rate of return of 5.52% to 5.76%, based on the yield of the two year U.S. treasury notes as of the grant date; and exercise of the option two years after the grant date.
+- (1) These options were granted on August 9, 2000 for the previous fiscal year equal to one-third of the recipient's incentive bank balance.
+See the discussion in the Report of Compensation Committee below under the heading "Incentive Bank."
+The exercise price was the fair market value on the date of grant, and the options were immediately vested. - (2) These options were granted on August 9, 2000 in lieu of all of the recipient's fiscal 2001 at-risk cash compensation opportunity.
+The exercise price was the fair market value on the date of grant, and the options will vest over six years.
+In that not all of the financial targets for fiscal 2001 were met, the recipient's future long-term incentive grants will be reduced accordingly.
+See additional discussion below in the Report of Compensation Committee under the heading "At-Risk Base Pay." - (3) The grant date present value was based on the Black-Scholes Option Valuation Model, a widely recognized method of valuing options.
+The following underlying assumptions were used to derive the present value of these options: expected volatility of Acxiom's common stock of 57.06%, based upon the actual monthly volatility as represented by the standard deviation in the stock price variance for the two years prior to the grant date; a risk-free rate of return of 6.16%, based on the yield of the two-year U.S. treasury notes as of the grant date; and exercise of the option two years after the grant date.
 The actual value, if any, the named individuals may realize will depend on the excess of the stock price over the exercise price on the date the option is exercised; consequently, there is no assurance the value realized by the named individuals will be at or near the value estimated by the Black-Scholes Option Valuation Model.